Oregon Secretary of State

 State Budget Process

-Oregon state agencies develop biennial budgets according to instructions provided by the Department of Administrative Services Chief Financial Office.
-This budget development process begins in even- numbered years, well before the Legislative Assembly convenes in January of odd-numbered years.
+Oregon state agencies develop biennial budgets according to instructions provided by the Department of Administrative Services, Chief Financial Office.
+This budget development process begins in even- numbered years,well before the Legislative Assembly convenes in January of odd-numbered years.
 Agencies are required to prepare and submit their budget requests to the Chief Financial Office.
-These budget requests consist of narrative descriptions of agency programs, completed budgetary forms and reports from the Oregon Budget Information and Tracking System (ORBITS).
-An agency budget request serves as a conduit to the governor and the Legislature that identifies the agency’s needs and priorities.
+These requests consist of narrative descriptions of agency programs, completed budgetary forms and reports from the Oregon Budget Information and Tracking System (ORBITS).
+An agency budget request serves as a conduit to the Governor and the Legislature that identifies the agency’s needs and priorities.

-Agencies begin by building a Current Service Level (CSL) budget, which is the amount of money needed in the upcoming biennium to continue existing authorized programs into the next biennium.
+Agencies begin by building a Current Service Level (CSL) budget, the amount of money needed in the upcoming biennium to continue existing authorized programs into the next biennium.
 An agency may request additions to their CSL budget through policy option packages, which describe the purpose and the amount needed.
 Agencies also must identify program reductions and key performance measure targets.
-For their 2023–2025 budget requests, agencies began in March 2022 and submitted their completed requests by September 2022.
+Agencies began working on their 2025-2027 budget requests in March 2024 and submitted their completed requests by September 2024.
 An agency’s budget provides an outline of what an agency does, what it costs and how many people are involved.

 When the Legislative Assembly is in session, a subcommittee of the Joint Committee on Ways and Means considers each agency’s budget.
-At the budget hearings, an agency presents its budget request and answers questions asked by members of the committee.
-Staff members from the Legislative Fiscal Office and the Chief Financial Office are also present at the budget hearings.
-Members of the public may attend the hearings and request an opportunity to testify.
+At the budget hearings, an agency presents its budget request.
+Agency, Legislative Fiscal Office and the Chief Financial Office staff are at the hearing and answer questions asked by committee members.
+The public may attend the hearings and request an opportunity to testify.
 At the end of an agency’s budget hearings, the agency’s budget goes to the full Joint Committee on Ways and Means for a vote and then on to the full House and Senate for a vote.
 The agency’s budget may be amended at any point in this process, although changes typically occur during the subcommittee hearings.
 After passage by both chambers, an agency’s budget becomes its LAB for the biennium, and it goes into effect July 1 of odd-numbered years.
 If the Legislature makes changes to the adopted budget in legislative sessions or through the Emergency Board, it becomes known as the Legislatively Approved Budget.

 Kicker Provision

 For General Fund revenues from all other sources where the actual revenues exceed the estimated revenues by 2% or more, the excess is “kicked back” to taxpayers who paid personal income tax.
 Ballot Measure 85 did not affect this provision.
 These taxpayers receive the refund as a tax credit in the following year’s tax return.
 The refund is an identical proportion of each taxpayer’s personal income tax liability for the prior year.
-Following the 2019–2021 biennium, the personal income tax kicker reached a new high dollar amount of $1.9 billion.
-The corporate kicker also set a new high at $847 million.
+Following the 2021-23 biennium, the personal income tax kicker reached a new high dollar amount of $5.5 billion, which means actual revenue in the close of the biennium on June 30, 2023 exceeded the projected estimated in May of 2021 by $5.5 billion.

 Rainy Day Fund and Education Stability Fund